 But we ceded them all the high ground!
 Stupid, stupid, stupid.

 NOTES IN THE MORNING

 The dream went to a lot of trouble to create a situation where simple assertiveness, courage or open expression of anger wouldn't work--but sniping would.
 At a cost.
 It isn't so simple as "Be yourself" or "Sarcasm sucks."
 My life right now requires care, skill, and ruthless strategy.
-Maybe not belittling others, but snipping away at my problems cautiously, even furtively.
-A frontal assault will fail.
-And in my head are hippie/hobbit values that devalue that sort of wary planning for the worst.
+Both retreat and a frontal assault will fail; I need to snip away at my problems cautiously, even furtively.
+But in my head are hippie/hobbit values that devalue that sort of wary planning for the worst.
 It's how I burned my hands.
 If I don't want to get burned far worse, I'd better quit trusting--and think things through.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books